-The Humanistic Studies Department of The Maryland Institute College of Art (MICA) invites applications for this full-time faculty position in English as a Second Language with a multi-year renewable contract in a non-tenure institution beginning Fall 2013.
+Position: Full-time appointment in Cultural Anthropology with a geographical focus on Asia or Africa.
+The Department of Humanistic Studies at the Maryland Institute College of Art invites applications for this full-time faculty position with a multi-year renewable contract in a non-tenure institution beginning August 1, 2015.

-The interdisciplinary nature of the Department and College requires that faculty maintain an active professional practice and meaningfully contribute in a variety of areas that include: all aspects of departmental operations and institutional governance including departmental management, advising, institutional and departmental committee service, and scheduled departmental and student activities.
+The interdisciplinary nature of the Department and College requires that faculty meaningfully contribute in a variety of areas that include: all aspects of departmental operations and institutional governance including advising, institutional and departmental committee service, and scheduled departmental and student activities during the school year.
 In addition to teaching, all full-time faculty are expected to pursue research and/or professional engagements that contribute to the educational mission of the department and college.